AnastasiaMenshikova/AnastasiaMenshikova/README.md

   <!-- Info: -->

-👨‍💻 I'm Smart Contract/Blockchain Software Engineer.
+👨‍💻 I'm a Smart Contract Developer.
+🌱 I’m currently learning about gas optimisation and ZK-proofs.

+Open for collaborations on Web3 projects.

 ---

   <!-- Languages and tools: -->

 ### :hammer_and_wrench: Languages, Frameworks and Tools :

   <div>
   <table align="left">